*UPDATE 4th September 2021*

 We’re following the government’s advice about Coronavirus which is published on the Public Health England website (see the links below).
 This website contains advice about how to protect yourself and others and we would encourage you to look at this information and follow the advice.

 • Our ministries that support vulnerable individuals and families in our community will be continuing but we will change how they operate in order to keep our volunteers and those they serve safe.
-We are now operating a food bank, medication collection and delivery and assisted shopping service in collaboration with Harpenden Cares.

 1 Corinthians 13:7 says that ‘love always protects’ and that is what we are doing.
 I can’t express how sad and heavy I feel about this as I have a deep love for you all.
 We are called to be wise and we are called to be good stewards.
 We believe this is the right thing to do and trust you will support us in this decision.
 We will work hard to make sure that everyone in the church still feels connected, cared for and provided for.
 Please know that we will be sending out regular communications with regards to how we will post online sermons, how we can all care for the vulnerable, and share creative ideas on how you can love your neighbours amongst other things.
 If you have any questions, please don’t hesitate to contact me.
 Above all things though, pray!